isc-projects/kea/doc/sphinx/arm/install.rst

    or on a machine reachable over a network is required.
 Note that running the unit tests requires a local PostgreSQL server.

--  The cpp-driver from DataStax is needed when using the ``--with-cql`` configuration flag to build Kea with the Cassandra database backend.
-   In this case, an instance of the Cassandra server running locally or on a machine reachable over a network is required.
-Note that running the unit tests requires a local Cassandra server.

 -  The FreeRADIUS client library is required to connect to a RADIUS server.
    This is specified using the ``--with-freeradius`` configuration switch.